Customer service soft skills are underrated. This is likely because of the label “soft.” Soft skills can be rather difficult to master.

 This goes without saying for a customer service agent.
 If you cannot listen to the customer on the phone, you will never solve their problem.
 Online support staff also need the ability to “listen” to and solve issues.
 Listening consists of understanding not only the customer's problem but also the way they feel in order to reply the right way.**Customer service tools growing companies can use to scale their customer service**

 As much as you train on listening, you’ll get nowhere if your agents cannot communicate effectively.
-This seems like another no-brainer as far as customer service soft skills go.
-Listen to the customer, and respond in an appropriate manner.
+This seems like another no-brainer as far as customer support soft skills go.
+Listen to the customer and respond appropriately.
 This one is slightly easier to train on than the listening portion.
 Use role-playing activities and give feedback to work on both skills simultaneously.

 3. Emotional intelligence

-Emotional intelligence means understanding and managing your emotions, as well as the emotions of others.
+Emotional intelligence means understanding and managing your emotions, and the emotions of others.
 Managing the customer’s “happiness” is exactly what emotional intelligence is about.
-This is a core concept that all customer service staff should understand and be able to execute.
+This is a soft skill required to talk to the customer.

 Some customers want sympathy.
 Others want empathy.
-Sympathy is great - customers will likely appreciate any apologies you give for their issues.
-But if the customer knows that you not only understand their issue and can see where their frustration is coming from, but proceed to find a solution with their emotions in mind, you are practicing empathy, and your customers will feel much more understood and comfortable in the resolution process.
+Sympathy is great, customers will probably appreciate any apologies you give for their issues.
+But if the customer knows that you not only understand their issue and can see where their frustration is coming from, but find a solution with their emotions in mind, you are practicing empathy, and your customers will feel much more understood and comfortable in the resolution process.

 6. Works well under pressure

-No customer ever enjoyed being transferred from department to department over and over trying to get an answer.
+No customer enjoyed being transferred from department to department trying to get an answer.
 Of course, sometimes it’s normal for agents to ask for help from other departments.
 But they shouldn’t hand things off unless absolutely necessary.
-Agents should be independent enough to find answers on their own and deliver them to the customer with confidence, straight from them, not a 3rd party.
+Agents should be independent enough to find answers on their own and deliver them to the customer with confidence, straight from them, not a third party.

-Customer service staff deal with many customer issues day in and day out.
-Those experiences could easily begin to blur together for someone who is not well-organized.
+Customer service staff deal with many customer issues.
+Those experiences could easily blur together for someone who is not well-organized.
 Customers don’t want you answering the question that you promised another person you would get for them 10 minutes ago.
 Agents need to keep their cases organized and communicate the correct information for the specific task at hand.